-The questions you ask are going to be contingent on the different types of campaigns you’re running and whether you sell items on your site.
+The questions you ask will be contingent on the different types of campaigns you’re running and whether you sell items on your site.

-However, for the majority of companies, focusing first and foremost on overall website traffic is a good start.
-Specifically, how much, how engaged was it, where did it come from and were there any significant changes?
+However, for most companies, focusing first and foremost on overall website traffic is a good start.
+Specifically, how much, how engaged was it, where did it come from, and were there any significant changes?